ac933/Alexander_Chan_BSE_Portfolio/index.md

 ﻿# Ball Tracking Robot
-I designed, programmed and built a robot that will identify, locate and follow a ball.
-My project uses a rasberry pi to process images from the camera in order to detect and locate balls.
-The robot has an ultrasonic sensor that measures distances to ensure the robot does not hit the ball or any other obstacles that might be in its way.
+I designed, programmed and built a robot that will follow a ball as it rolls on the ground.
+It uses computer vision techniques to identify the ball.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|
 | Firstname Lastname | Current Highschool | Electrical Engineering | Incoming Senior

 ![IMG_2244](https://user-images.githubusercontent.com/86970028/129973569-bb70e678-0fca-4174-ad06-08004da96ff6.jpg)